azra-s/azra-s.github.io/README.md

-# Electronics and Computer Enginnering 3rd Year Student
+# Electronics and Computer Enginnering Student

 ### Education
 Wroclaw University of Science and Technology